 If heating using a heat gun or if using a flame, place the glassware under vacuum (with the stir bar).
 This pulls the water vapor out of the flask while drying.

 If using an oven, place the glassware with the stir bar and leave in the oven for roughly 30–60 min (or longer).
 When removing, use oven gloves and quickly cap the glassware with a septum and flow nitrogen through the glassware while hot.
+Using nitrogen is to help remove any outside air which contains a small amount of water vapor.
+Enriching in nitrogen is important to do while hot because water vapor will still be in its gas phase.
+If allowed to cool down, the water vapor will condense on the glass surface.

-Once the glassware cools down to touch.
-The inside should contain no water and should be ready for the reaction.
+Once the glassware cools down to touch, the inside will be enriched in an inert gas and should contain no water and will be safe to handle for reaction setup.

 Representative Results